-Alternately, you can use the ‘Advanced Export’ menu to export a CSV of ‘All Links’ and filter the ‘Destination’ column to show only URLs with ‘jquery’.
+Alternatively, you can use the ‘Advanced Export’ menu to export a CSV of ‘All Links’ and filter the ‘Destination’ column to show only URLs with ‘jquery’.

 Not all jQuery plugins are bad for SEO.
-If you see that a site uses jQuery, the best practice is to make sure that the content that you want indexed is included in the page source and is served when the page is loaded, not afterward.
+If you see that a site uses jQuery, the best practice is to make sure that the content that you want to be indexed is included in the page source and is served when the page is loaded, not afterward.
 If you are still unsure, Google the plugin for more information on how it works.

 In the Spider Configuration menu, select ‘Check SWF’ before crawling, then when the crawl is finished, filter the results in the ‘Internal’ tab by ‘Flash’.

-This is increasingly more important to find and identify and content that is being delivered by Flash and suggest alternate code for the content.
+This is increasingly important to find and identify content that is being delivered by Flash and suggest alternate code for the content.
 Chrome is in the process of deprecating Flash across the board; this is really something that should be used to highlight if there are issues with critical content and Flash on a site.

 After the spider has finished crawling, filter the results in the ‘Internal’ tab by ‘PDF’.

 If you want to find pages on your site that contain a specific type of content, set a custom filter for an HTML footprint that is unique to that page.
-This needs to be set *before* running the spider. @stephpchang has a great tutorial on segmenting syndicated content from original content using custom filters.
+This needs to be set *before* running the spider.

 To find pages that contain social sharing buttons, you’ll need to set a custom filter before running the spider.
 To set a custom filter, go into the Configuration menu and click ‘Custom’.
 From there, enter any snippet of code from the page source.